xinli2/madibs/README.md

 Project Description

-For this project, we will use the Java Collections framework to define a custom collection that is a Map.
-To test it, you will write a word Madlibs-esque word puzzle which relies on your Map structure to function.
-This game should first be written using the Java HashMap collection, but once your ListMap has been successfully implemented and tested, you will replace every instance of HashMap in your Madlibs game with an instance of your ListMap
+For this project, I will use the Java Collections framework to define a custom collection that is a Map.
+To test it, I will write a word Madlibs-esque word puzzle which relies on my Map structure to function.
+This game should first be written using the Java HashMap collection, but once I ListMap has been successfully implemented and tested, I will replace every instance of HashMap in your Madlibs game with an instance of My ListMap

 Example Run
 Enter a(n) Adjective: interesting